 The Festival is famous for its provocative, informative and entertaining sessions, all created by seasoned TV producers ensuring they are of the highest quality and relevance.
 Offering more than 70 keynotes, debates and masterclasses, plus scores of networking opportunities, we draw around 2000 professionals from across the globe.

 Our speaker Hall of Fame is second to none, featuring high-calibre speakers from media titans to actors, writers, producers, CEOs and channel controllers from the biggest broadcasters.
-They include Ted Turner, Rupert Murdoch, Ricky Gervais, Sharon Horgan, Armando Iannucci, Charlie Brooker, Hugh Grant, Joanna Lumley, Lin Manuel Miranda, Michaela Coel and Whoopi Goldberg alongside the most senior figures from companies including ABC, HBO, NBC, Showtime, Amazon and Netflix.
+They include Ted Turner, Rupert Murdoch, Ricky Gervais, Louis Theroux, Sharon Horgan, Armando Iannucci, Charlie Brooker, Hugh Grant, Joanna Lumley, Lin Manuel Miranda, Michaela Coel and Whoopi Goldberg alongside the most senior figures from companies including ABC, HBO, NBC, Showtime, Amazon and Netflix.

 Established in 1976, the Festival takes place every August at the Edinburgh International Conference Centre concurrently with the Edinburgh International Festival, and similar events, in the city.